Our bloggers are taking a break for the holidays. We'll see you next year!

 It is also important to recognize the need for sustainability strategies to be locally adaptable.
 In an extreme example, it is clear that farming in Arizona looks much different than it does in my home state of Michigan, and it should.
 Social, economic and environmental systems vary by field, farm, locale, region and country.
 Too often, public policy is written in one-size-fits-all mode and it is ineffective because it is irrelevant when applied locally.
 While global, national and regional agricultural policies are important, such policies have to be adaptable to harmonize with field-level, social, environmental and economic needs.

 So why is any of this important?
 The readers of this blog represent a local piece of the global agricultural system.
 There are many voices being heard about what agriculture should be doing, or not doing, to meet the needs of a growing global population.
+Unfortunately, agriculture has become so productive; we need fewer people to feed the world.
+Our voices are often drowned out by uninformed opinions, or worse, absent from the discussions that decide what agriculture should look like in the future.

 In this age of non-stop news and viral social media, it is more important now than ever to participate in the dialogue and tell The Precision Irrigation Story to those involved in rule making and governance at all levels impacting agriculture.